kodeMapper/pulseai-iot-ml-project/MATERNAL_HEALTH_README.md

 ### 1. **Patient Safety First**
 - Optimized to minimize false negatives (missing high-risk patients)
-- 87% recall ensures most high-risk cases are caught
+- 94.5% recall ensures most high-risk cases are caught (only 3 missed out of 55)
 - Better to be cautious than miss a critical case

 ### 2. **Handles Class Imbalance**